 Another provision required employees to file Fair Employment and Housing Act (FEHA) claims in the Solution Channel system within one year, but a three-year statute of limitations applies to FEHA claims.
 Still another provision allowed Charter to recover attorneys’ fees as a prevailing party, when FEHA only allows employers to recover legal fees if the employee’s claim is found to be frivolous or in bad faith.

-A further provision allowed Charter to recover legal fees if an employee unsuccessfully opposed Charter’s efforts compel arbitration, when FEHA permits an employer to recover legal fees only at the conclusion of the case, and only based upon a finding that the employee's case was frivolous or brought in bad faith.
+A further provision allowed Charter to recover legal fees if an employee unsuccessfully opposed Charter’s efforts to compel arbitration, when FEHA permits an employer to recover legal fees only at the conclusion of the case, and only based upon a finding that the employee's case was frivolous or brought in bad faith.
 Yet another provision limited, but did not eliminate, the parties’ right to obtain discovery in arbitration.

 Charter hired Angelica Ramirez in July of 2019.
 Using Solution Channel, she signed the arbitration agreement and the guidelines document.
 She was fired in May of 2020, and sued Charter two months later in Los Angeles Superior Court, alleging claims for discrimination, harassment, and retaliation under FEHA, and for wrongful discharge.